 Save Value Types

 You can save value types to these locations:

-If you do not save the value types, then when you reopen a model that
+If you do not save the value types, then when you reopen a model that uses the value

-ValueType objects, you need to recreate the
+types, you must recreate the

 Choose where to store value types based on your modeling requirements.

 |Store data for large models and model hierarchies.

 Use a data dictionary.